damianoneill/fastapi-otel-demo/README.md

 # FastAPI OpenTelemetry Demo

 This project demonstrates a FastAPI application with OpenTelemetry instrumentation, running in a local Kubernetes cluster (k3d) with Jaeger for distributed tracing.
+It includes security hardening features and proper pod security configuration.

 ## Prerequisites